CDCgov/abm-python-wrappers/docs/wrappers.md

 )
 ```

-Simulations will now be stored as a hive partitioned `.parquet` file and nested as raw output `.csv` files in the outputs directory, which is automatically selected from the experiment's `.data_path`.
-The funciton returns the simulations as a `pl.DataFrame` for convenience if we want to do further analysis within the same script.
+Simulations will now be stored as a hive partitioned `.parquet` file and nested as raw output `.csv` files in the outputs directory, which is automatically selected from the experiment's `.data_path` using the `experiment.run_step()` method.
+The function returns the simulations as a `pl.DataFrame` for convenience if we want to do further analysis within the same script.

 ### Scenarios
 This package provides simple file management for taking one `Experiment` and splitting it into scenarios using pygriddler.
-For a single workflow, an `Experiment` provides the `write_inputs` function to wrtie out the relevant input files for executing ABM simulations.
+For a single workflow, an `Experiment` provides the `write_inputs_index` function to wrtie out the relevant input files for executing ABM simulations.
 To handle multiple scenario worfklows, the `Experiment` class instead provides `write_inputs_from_griddle`, which requires an associated `griddle_file` in the `Experiment` config file or one to be sourced manually freom a path to a valid griddler raw input file.

 This experiment method is called by the wrapper `create_scenario_subexperiments`, which makes a new `scenarios` folder in the `experiment.directory` path.
 Each scenario has an associated experiments folder that is at the original `experiment.directory` level.
 There are convenient hooks in the `write_scenario_products` wrapper to extract products created in these scenario folders back up to the top-level experiment directory.